factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/factus/projections/example/example-redis-tx.md

 type="docs"
 +++

-Let's look at an example.
-Here is a projection which handles *UserCreated* and *UserDeleted* events.
+Here is a projection that handles *UserCreated* and *UserDeleted* events.
 It solves the same problem as the example we've seen in [Spring transactional projections]({{< ref "example-spring-tx.md">}}).
-However, this time we use Redis as our data store and redisson as the access API.
+However, this time we use Redis as our data store and [Redisson](https://github.com/redisson/redisson) as the access API.

 ## Configuration